MicrosoftDocs/VBA-Docs/outlook/How-to/General/how-to-control-the-focus-when-the-user-cycles-through-controls-in-a-frame-or-mul.md

 ---

-# How to: Control the Focus When the User Cycles through Controls in a Frame or MultiPage Control on a Form
+# Control the Focus When the User Cycles through Controls in a Frame or MultiPage Control on a Form

 The following example defines the  **Cycle** property for a **[Frame](../../../api/Outlook.frame.md)** and two **[Page](../../../api/Outlook.page.md)** objects in a **[MultiPage](../../../api/Outlook.multipage.md)**.